hazelcast/hazelcast/hazelcast-documentation/src/ThreadingModel.md

 Because a worker thread will block on the normal work queue (either partition specific or generic) it could be that a priority operation is not picked up because it will not be put on the queue it is blocking on.
-We always send a 'kick the worker' operation that does nothing else than trigger the worker to wakeup and check the priority queue.
+We always send a 'kick the worker' operation that does nothing else than trigger the worker to wake up and check the priority queue.

 #### Operation-response and Invocation-future